Dwarf Alberta Spruce Overwatering (And How To Fix It)

 Next year, transplant the spruce in early spring to a less wet location.
 Take care not to damage the roots when transplanting and shade the tree for a few months afterward.

-This is a fairly rare cause of overwatering, but it does sometimes happen.
-There are areas where rainfall is higher than in most other areas.
-Usually these areas are near mountains or near the ocean.
+This is a less common cause of overwatering, but it can still happen.
+Some regions naturally receive much more rainfall than others, especially those near mountains or the ocean.

 Solutions: